Student Tech Teams - Verizon Innovative Learning Schools

 Scheduling

-Unless you already have a technology elective or club, dedicated time will be required for your tech team to meet.
+Unless the school already has a technology elective or club, dedicated time will be required for the tech team to meet.
 Many schools find that a tech team elective that meets multiple times a week during the school day is the most robust model for implementation.
-However, if your class schedule does not allow for this option, consider a tech team club that meets before school, after school, or during lunch.
+However, if the class schedule does not allow for this option, consider a tech team club that meets before school, after school, or during lunch.

 Not only will you need to find time for students to meet, but you will also need a teacher’s time (or potentially that of an IT staff member).
 This may mean creating a new prep for a computer teacher or media specialist, or including the elective in a technology coach’s schedule.